kislyuk/argcomplete/README.rst

 Readline-style completers
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 The readline_ module defines a completer protocol in rlcompleter_.
 Readline-style completers are also supported by
-argcomplete, so you can use the same completer object both in an interactive readline-powered shell and on the bash
+argcomplete, so you can use the same completer object both in an interactive readline-powered shell and on the command
-command line.
-For example, you can use the readline-style completer provided by IPython_ to get introspective
+line.
+For example, you can use the readline-style completer provided by IPython_ to get introspective completions like
-completions like you would get in the IPython shell:
+you would get in the IPython shell:

 .. _readline: http://docs.python.org/3/library/readline.html
 .. _rlcompleter: http://docs.python.org/3/library/rlcompleter.html#completer-objects